 English - Our Literacy texts include stories with familiar settings and those with predictable and patterned language.
 This term in English the children will be learning to say a simple sentence to prepare for writing sentences.
 We will be introducing capital letters and full stops.
 At the end of Term 1 we will focus on a core text related to out theme ‘Knights and Castles’.
 The children will explore the story through drama and their writing will be supported by the ‘Talk for Writing’ approach.

 Phonics - Phonics work will involve word building, hearing and building rhyming word families and alphabetical order.
 Pupils will be encouraged to know the sounds and the names of all the letters of the alphabet.
-We build on the Letters and Sounds scheme alongside the Twinkle.
+We build on the Letters and Sounds scheme alongside the Monster Phonics.
 This links with our grammar work which focuses on sentence building strategies and demarcation.
 Pupils will have the opportunity to work in a role-play situation and take part in various drama activities.